As a security manager, I’m fully aware of the fact that sliding glass doors are often the least secure entry points of a house.

 8. Automatic Sliding Door Locks and Smart Lock

 To tell the truth, there’s not a large selection of smart locks for sliding doors.
-In fact, there’s only a handful of companies that sell these kinds of locks.
+In fact, there are only a handful of companies that sell these kinds of locks.

 One of them is Autoslide that’s specialized in sliding door and window automation.
 It has two core products.
 One basic automatic sliding door kit and the MultiDrive System that features smart home integration as well.